mgutz/plv8-bedrock/plv8/plv8-logger/README.md

 # plv8-logger

-Simple named, level logger that delegates to `plv8.elog`
+Simple, named level logger that delegates to `plv8.elog`

 ## Using